ethereum/execution-spec-tests/docs/getting_started/quick_start.md

 # Quick Start

 !!! info "Testing features under active development"
     The EVM features under test must be implemented in the `evm` tool and `solc` executables that are used by the execution-spec-tests framework.
 The following guide installs stable versions of these tools.

     To test features under active development, start with this base configuration and then follow the steps in [executing tests for features under development](./executing_tests_dev_fork.md).

 The following requires a Python 3.10 or Python 3.11 installation.

-1. Ensure go-ethereum's `evm` tool and `solc` are in your path.
+1. Ensure `go-ethereum`'s `evm` tool and `solc` are in your path.
 Either build the required versions, or alternatively:

     === "Ubuntu"